Below you will find the following:

 Mandatory PD Videos

 Below you will find a list of mandatory PD videos to watch.
 Once you have watched each video, please click the quiz link for self-assessment and feedback.
+(The quiz grade is not important; it simply gives feedback)

 Extension PD Videos